-Given a generator $A$ of a Gibbs semigroup, it is proved in \cite[Lemma 1]{Boulton} that for any closed operator $B$ satisfying (i) and (ii'), then the operator $H=A+B$ with domain $\dom\,(A)$ also generates a Gibbs semigroup such that $\norm{e^{-t(A+B)}}_q=\OO_0(\norm{e^{-tA}}_q)\,$.
-Therefore, for $q=1$, the inequality \eqref{inequality in perturbation} holds true.
+Given the generator $A$ of a Gibbs semigroup, it is proved in \cite[Lemma 1]{Boulton} that for any closed operator $B$ satisfying (i) and (ii'), the operator $H=A+B$ with domain $\dom\,(A)$ also generates a Gibbs semigroup such that $\norm{e^{-t(A+B)}}_p=\OO_0(\norm{e^{-tA}}_p)\,$.
+Consequently, the inequality \eqref{inequality in perturbation} holds true for $p=1$.

-The price to pay here for relaxing the hypothesis that $A$ is $m$-sectorial in Proposition \ref{prop-perturbation of A sectorial} where the holomorphy of semigroup was used to control the trace-norm topology, is a direct introduction of such topology in (ii'). \end{remark}
+The trade-off for relaxing the hypothesis that $A$ is $m$-sectorial (cf. Proposition \ref{prop-perturbation of A sectorial}, where the holomorphy of semigroup was used to control the trace-norm topology) is a direct introduction of this topology into condition (ii'). \end{remark}